 ABOUT THE PRAYERS

 The above octrains of Psalm 119 (stanzas of poetry with 8 lines) are given in the King James Version because of its widespread acceptance and because it is in the public domain.
 Different translations are available for study on BibleHub.com or BibleGateway.com.
+UPDATE: As we memorize each octrain, I am replacing the KJV with the NIV version.
+This is to keep our memorization consistent on this site.
+I love the KJV, but it is more important to assist the memorization process in a language that is more readily understood today as we repeat these verses to others, as I hope we will all do!

 Below the transcription of the verses on each Prayer page is a carefully written paraphrase based on study from a wide variety of resources including commentaries, various paraphrases and translations, further word studies and research tools.
 The paraphrase is written as an applied prayer, as is the psalm itself.